 Mtech's first program, modeled after UMD's Agricultural Extension Service, was created to help Maryland manufacturers succeed.
 MTES was a cost-effective, objective resource.
 Later, MTES became Maryland’s affiliate of the federal NIST Manufacturing Extension Partnership (NIST MEP), drawing upon a national network of solution providers, as well as the expertise of the entire University System of Maryland.
 MTES was later reorganized and its name was changed to University of Maryland Manufacturing Assistance Program (UMMAP).
 Service areas included: Lean Manufacturing/Productivity, Sustainability, Growth and Technical Solutions.
 The program was phased out in 2014; nevertheless, UMMAP was successful in its efforts, serving more than 500 Maryland companies and helping them create or retain 2,040 jobs, with an overall economic impact of $383 million from 2000 to 2012.

-The state’s first technology business incubator, TAP offers high-tech and biotech laboratory and office space, complemented by a staff of seasoned veterans of startups and VC firms.
+The state’s first technology business incubator, TAP, now known as Mtech Ventures, offers high-tech and biotech laboratory and office space, complemented by a staff of seasoned veterans of startups and VC firms.
 More than 100 companies have graduated from the incubator, including Martek Biosciences and Digene Corporation, both of whom have had billion dollar exits.
 TAP was run from an elaborate trailer system in the parking lot outside of what is now the Jeong H. Kim Engineeering Building until 1997, when 387 Technology Drive, the modern building that now houses TAP and additional Mtech Ventures activities, was built.

 The Maryland Industrial Partnerships (MIPS) program accelerates the commercialization of technology in Maryland by jointly funding collaborative R&D projects between Maryland companies and University System of Maryland (plus Morgan State University and St. Mary’s College of Maryland) faculty.
 MIPS provides funding, matched by participating companies, for university-based research projects that help companies develop new products.
 MIPS and company funds both go to the university researchers.
 The program has supported research projects with more than 500 different Maryland companies since 1987.
 Commercial products benefiting from MIPS have generated more than $28.1 billion in revenue, added more than 5,000 jobs to the state, and contributed to successful products such as Martek Biosciences’ nutritional oils, Hughes Communications’ HughesNet™, MedImmune’s Synagis®, Black & Decker’s Bullet® Speed Tip Masonry Drill Bit, WellDoc's mobile diabetes management platform, and CSA Medical's diseased-tissue ablation platform.